metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/01-basic_flow.md

 ### 1. Minting an NFT

 On the Solana network an NFT is represented as a Token with only 1 in circulation and further minting is disabled, but that's not very useful.
 A token contains very little data about itself.
-In fact it doesn't even know its own name.
+In fact, it doesn't even know its own name.
 Solana tokens are a primitive construct that we build on top of.
 That's where Metaplex comes in.
 As we mentioned on our [Terminology Page](/terminology#non-fungible-tokens) Metaplex is the standard way to add metadata to tokens.
 This metadata allows the tokens to secure Images, Audio, Video and anything else you can dream up.
 In order to create an NFT using metaplex we will follow these steps:

 1. Optional: Pay for the Upload
 2. Creating a Token Mint